Puntius: Taxonomy

 Historically, many species of Puntius have been classified in several genera, including Barbus.
 Despite the reclassifications, the specific epithet remains the same in these – except in cases of homonymies – as Barbus and Puntius have the same grammatical gender.
 The closest living relatives of the spotted barbs are the genus Cyprinion and perhaps the genus Capoeta.
 These and the other "typical" barbs and barbels were formerly often separated as subfamily Barbinae, but this group is highly paraphyletic with regard to the Cyprininae and better merged there at least for the largest part (including Puntius).
 In particular the genus Barbonymus, containing the tinfoil barb and its relatives – for some time included in Puntius – appears to be a kind of carp that has evolved convergently with barbs.

+This genus is classified within the subfamily Smiliogastrinae by Eschmeyer's Catalog of Fishes.

 Species

 These are the currently recognized species in this genus: